yveskalume/yveskalume/README.md

 - [Architecture your android application with MvRx](https://kalume.hashnode.dev/architecture-your-android-application-with-mvrx)
 - [Dependency Inversion Principle &lpar;DIP&rpar;, What &amp; How ?](https://kalume.hashnode.dev/dependency-inversion-principle-dip-what-and-how)
 <!-- BLOG-EN:END -->

+<h3> 👋🏾 Say Hello! </h3>

+- ⚡ Fun fact: I love food, therefore I love interacting with new people (I believe everyone can share with me a new delicacy!)
+- 💬 Feel free to contact me about #AndroidDev, #Kotlin, Software engineering and Tech communities.
+Or just about anything that you want to know or discuss, I'm cool!

 <!--
 **YvesKalume/yveskalume** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.